aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-cv-tasks.md

 ---

 The purpose of this article is to guide new AI Engineers on performing Exploratory Data Analysis of Computer Vision tasks in a systematic manner.
+It assumes a basic understanding of image format, and how bounding boxes and masks are drawn.

 ## Image EDA

 ### Basic Image Analysis
 The basic image analysis considers the broad characteristics of the images that have been obtained.

 The guiding questions are as such:
 1. What is the number of images provided?
 Is this the number of images promised to be delivered for experiments?